austins/Vanilla-App-Articles/README.md

 The word "article" stands for content produced by both bloggers and journalists, and is interchangeable with "blog post."

-## Installation:
+## Installation

-This add-on is an application.
+This add-on is an application, not a plugin.

 To install it, extract this project into a folder called `articles` within your Vanilla installation's `/applications` folder.